Innovative Technology Solutions for Social Care Referrals

 - Abstract: Brief abstract describing the proposed solution and how the idea and concept design supports the problem presented in this Challenge.

-- A detailed overview of the design and concept of the proposed solution, how it addresses the problem(s) described in this Challenge, and how the potential solution brings value to the team of key stakeholders.
+- Provide an overview of the design and concept of the proposed solution and how it addresses the problem(s) described in this Challenge.

 - Use Case(s) that describe an example of how the proposed solution will enable referral solutions that will be implemented at the community and/or state level.